-The cost of buying shares in a closed-ended fund is the difference between the buying and selling price of shares in the marketplace, plus stockbroker commission, stamp duty of 0.5% and, for investments over £10,000, a £1 "PTM" levy to help fund the Panel on Takeovers and Mergers.
+The cost of buying shares in a closed-ended fund is the difference between the buying and selling price of shares in the marketplace, plus stockbroker commission, stamp duty of 0.5% and, for investments over £10,000, a small levy to help fund the panel on takeovers and mergers.

 The difference between the buying and selling prices of shares varies with market conditions and the popularity of the trust.
-Normally, it is less that 1%, but it can be considerably more with less popular funds.
+Often it is only 1 to 2% but it can be considerably more with less popular funds.
 Stockbroker charges also vary, with traditional brokers charging around 1.5%.
 However, low-cost fixed rate terms are often available if a portfolio is operated through a central administration service.